 Government Intervention in the Financial Markets.
 During the global financial crisis, the U.S. government took a number of actions designed to support certain financial institutions and segments of the financial markets that have experienced extreme volatility, and in some cases a lack of liquidity.
 The U.S. government took certain similar actions during the COVID-19 outbreak.
 Federal, state, and other governments, their regulatory agencies or self-regulatory organizations could take additional actions that affect the regulation of the securities or Structured Products in which the Fund invests, or the issuers of such securities or Structured Products, in ways that are unforeseeable.
 Borrowers under secured loans held by the Fund could seek protection under the bankruptcy laws.
 Legislation or regulation could also change the way in which the Fund itself is regulated.
-Such Adviser monitors developments and seeks to manage the Fund's portfolio in a manner consistent with achieving the Fund's investment objective, but there can be no assurance that it will be successful in doing so.
+Such legislation or regulation could limit or preclude the Fund's ability to achieve its investment objective.
+The Adviser monitors developments and seeks to manage the Fund's portfolio in a manner consistent with achieving the Fund's investment objective, but there can be no assurance that it will be successful in doing so.

 Portfolio Turnover Risk.
 The Fund's annual portfolio turnover rate could vary greatly from year to year, as well as within a given year.
 Portfolio turnover rate is not considered a limiting factor in the execution of investment decisions for the Fund.
 High portfolio turnover could result in the realization of net short-term capital gains by the Fund which, when distributed to Shareholders, will be taxable as ordinary income.
-A high portfolio turnover could result in the realization of net short-term capital gains by the Fund which, when distributed to Shareholders, will be taxable as ordinary income.
 A high portfolio turnover could increase the Fund's current and accumulated earnings and profits, resulting in a greater portion of the Fund's distributions being treated as a dividend to the Shareholders.
 In addition, a higher portfolio turnover rate results in correspondingly greater brokerage commissions and other transactional expenses that are borne by the Fund.
 See "Tax Considerations."